wely/DevCamp/HOL/dotnet/modern-cloud-apps/README.md

     ```
 1. Hit F5 to start debugging Select the dashboard page.
 You should hit the breakpoint.
 Hit F10 to step over the call.
 The cache is empty so it fall to the else condition
 1. Hit F5 to continue stepping.
 The data should be added to the cache
-1. Hit refresh in the browser and hit the breakpint again.
+1. Hit refresh in the browser and hit the breakpoint again.
 This time when you hit F10, you should be getting the data from cache.
 1. Create a new incident from the Report Outage page.
 Enter some details and click `Create`
 1. Your new incident should be first in the dashboard.
 1. Close the browser and stop debugging